Chillsmeit/qBittorrent-ProtonVPN-Guide/README.md

     container_name: protonvpn # I like to change the container name to be the VPN I use
     cap_add:
       - NET_ADMIN
-    ports: # These are the qBittorrent ports, I like to use random ports and not default ports
+    ports: # These are the qBittorrent ports, I like to use random ports and not the default ports
       - 13750:13750 # This is for the qBittorrent WebUI Port
       - 7830:7830 # Listening port for TCP
       - 7830:7830/udp # Listening port for UDP